Thursday, 16 May 2024

 Consequently the pond's habitat has not been trashed, the water is clear and undisturbed and water lilies prosper in one corner whilst the margins are suitably populated with weed and reeds in which the frogs can hide and live out their lives.

-Pool Frogs breed later than our Common Frogs which commence in March and April whereas the Pool Frogs choose to breed in May and June.As with our Common Frogs the croaking comes from the male Pool Frogs which inflate a sac on each side of their throat to create the sound which is surprisingly loud.
+Pool Frogs breed later than our Common Frogs which commence in March and April whereas the Pool Frogs choose to breed in May and June.As with our Common Frogs the croaking comes from the male frogs which inflate a sac on each side of their throat to create the sound which is surprisingly loud.

-The sun was beginning to warm the shallow water and in turn the frogs, which like to come to the surface to bask in the sun, commenced becoming more active
+The sun was beginning to warm the shallow water and in turn the frogs, which like to come to the surface to bask in the sun, commenced becoming more active.

 .